Facebook Messenger Not Sending Messages or Showing as Delivered

 The “Temporarily Blocked from Sending Messages” Situation

 Sometimes Facebook itself blocks YOU from sending messages if they think you’re spamming.
-This happens if you:
+This happens if you send the same message to multiple people quickly, message a bunch of people you’re not friends with, or send messages that get reported as spam.

 When this happens, you’ll get an error saying you’re temporarily blocked.
 Usually lasts 24-48 hours for first offenses.
 There’s nothing you can do except wait it out!
 And trust me, Facebook does not give a single fuck if you need to send urgent messages – you’re just stuck.